LeedsCodeDojo/Recursion/Exercises.md

 ![ack](http://upload.wikimedia.org/math/0/a/e/0ae4053de098cc9554752b190a38bc56.png)

 When called with the numbers 3 and 10, it should return 8189.
 Enter much higher numbers and you could be waiting a while.
-(On a related note, depending on how you've written it, calling it with 3 and 12 might tell you if your language/compiler supports Tail Call Optimisation).

 ### 2.2 Directory Search